APCSLowell/AtomConfigWindows/README.md

 ![](AtomConfig3.PNG)
 6. Type *Processing* in the field under *Install Packages* and click *Packages*
 ![](AtomConfig4.PNG)
-7. The first option should say something like *Run Processing sketches in Atom*.
-Click on *Install*
+7. The first option should say something like *Run Processing sketches in Atom* and the second *Add syntax highlighting and snippets to Processing*.
+Click on *Install* for both.
 ![](AtomConfig5.PNG)

 Open and Run a Processing Program